linn-guo/linn-guo.github.io/2025/zeno3/index.md

 I nodded, with a gentle grin:

 " Yep!
-The faster one always catches the slower one in a amount of time… even if it feels like you're chasing again, and again, and again."
+The faster one always catches the slower one in an amount of time… even if it feels like you're chasing again, and again, and again."

 ## The "Trap" of Zeno Phenomenon